 Besides being a distraction, teens driving with teenage friends in the car may cause them to drive more aggressively than they normally would.
-Teen drivers are also 2½ times more likely to engage in risky behaviors while driving with one of their peers and three times more likely when driving with multiple passengers.
-Research shows fatal crash risk goes up in direct relation to the number of teenagers in the car.
+Teen drivers are also 2.5 times more likely to engage in risky behaviors while driving with one of their peers (3 times more likely when driving with multiple passengers).
+Research also shows fatal crash risk increases in direct relation to the number of teenagers in the car.

 Riding Without a Seat Belt

 Seat belts save lives and play a critical role in reducing injury severity.
 Unfortunately, seat belt use is lowest among teen drivers.
 Historically, the majority of teens involved in fatal crashes are riding unbuckled.
 Of the teen drivers who died in car accidents in 2019, at least 45% were not wearing their seat belt at the time of the crash.
 Teens may choose not to wear a seat belt because they feel they are invincible, because their friends don’t, or because they mistakenly believe they have a choice.
 In truth, wearing a seat belt is required by law.
 Getting caught not wearing one will result in a $25 fine in Nevada.

 Reckless driving includes many poor driving choices, such as speeding.
 While speeding is a big risk for any driver, inexperienced drivers often have a tougher time judging speed and how long it takes to stop.
 Unfortunately, as teens gain confidence driving, their risky speeding behavior often increases.